neonwatty/slash-commands/commands/tasks/work-next-task.md

    - If validation succeeds: Mark all todos `completed`, mark task complete in task file

 6. **Automated Test Fixing**
-   - If `$DIRECTORY` is provided: Use Task tool to execute `/tfq:tfq-fix-all $DIRECTORY`
+   - If `$PROJECT_DIR` is provided: Use Task tool to execute `/tfq:tfq-fix-all $PROJECT_DIR`
    - Else: Use Task tool to execute `/tfq:tfq-fix-all` (runs in current directory)
-   - This runs comprehensive test fixing for the target directory after implementation
+   - This runs comprehensive test fixing for the target project directory after implementation
    - Update TodoWrite status based on test fixing results

 7. **Second Round Test Fixing**
-   - If `$DIRECTORY` is provided: Use Task tool to execute `/tfq:tfq-fix-all $DIRECTORY`
+   - If `$PROJECT_DIR` is provided: Use Task tool to execute `/tfq:tfq-fix-all $PROJECT_DIR`
    - Else: Use Task tool to execute `/tfq:tfq-fix-all` (runs in current directory)
-   - This ensures any remaining test failures are addressed
+   - This ensures any remaining test failures are addressed in the project directory
    - Update TodoWrite status based on test fixing results

+8. **Third Round Test Fixing**
+   - If `$PROJECT_DIR` is provided: Use Task tool to execute `/tfq:tfq-fix-all $PROJECT_DIR`
+   - Else: Use Task tool to execute `/tfq:tfq-fix-all` (runs in current directory)
+   - This ensures any remaining test failures are addressed in the project directory
+   - Update TodoWrite status based on test fixing results

-8. **Error Recovery**
+9. **Error Recovery**
    - On any failure: Preserve current state, create specific recovery todos
    - Never mark task complete unless all validation passes
    - Provide clear next steps for manual intervention if needed